← Back to blog

 How to Set Up Split Screen

-Step 3: Wait for Player 2
+Step 3: Share the code with Player 2

-Step 4: Player 2 joins
+Step 4: Player 2 requests to join

 You can also use Bluetooth gamepads for games that support controllers.
 Each player pairs a gamepad to their phone and plays with physical controls, just like a console setup but running entirely from your phones.